INRIA/scikit-learn-mooc/slides/trees.md

 # Tree-based models

-This lesson covers decision tree and random forest.
+This lesson covers decision trees.

-These are robust models for both regression and classification.
+These are models for both regression and classification.

 <img src="../figures/scikit-learn-logo.svg">